neverfap-deluxe/nfd-api/content/meditations/DONE--01--observe-your-senses.md

 Essentially, what I want you to do, without moving your eyes, or searching, is to observe what is in front of you right now.

-There’s nothing to question.
+There is nothing to question.
 Nothing to think about.
-All we’re doing is observing what is in front of us.
+All we are doing is observing what is in front of us.

 What do you see?